manavhirani/Sarcastic-Headline-Detection-with-BERT/README.md

 # Sarcastic-Headline-Detection-with-BERT

+Original author of this notebook and repository: Derek Lilienthal Link to original repo: https://github.com/dblilienthal/Sarcastic-Headline-Detection-with-BERT

 ### Problem
 In this noteook, I will be predicting if a news headline is sarcasm.
 This News Headlines dataset for Sarcasm Detection is collected from two news website.
 **_The Onion_**, which aims at producing sarcastic versions of current events.